-If you’re learning Tagalog, dreaming of a fancy Filipino feast, or planning a coastal getaway, the word for lobster is ulang (pronounced OO-lahng, with stress on the first syllable).
-This is the standard Tagalog term for true lobsters (family Nephropidae), including spiny lobsters (rock lobsters) and clawed lobsters.
-In some regions, especially coastal Visayas and Mindanao, you might also hear banagan for spiny lobsters or pitik-pitik for very small ones, but ulang is the most widely recognized and used word nationwide.
+Lobster in Tagalog is a term every seafood lover and language learner should know.
+If you’re dreaming of a fancy Filipino feast or planning a coastal getaway, the word for lobster is ulang (pronounced OO-lahng, with stress on the first syllable).
+This is the standard Tagalog term for true lobsters, including spiny lobsters and clawed lobsters.
+In some regions, especially coastal Visayas and Mindanao, you might also hear banagan for spiny lobsters or pitik-pitik for very small ones, but ulang is the most widely recognized word nationwide.

 Lobsters are considered premium seafood in the Philippines—prized for their firm, sweet meat and elegant presentation.
-While not as everyday as hipon (shrimp) or tahong (mussels), ulang appears in upscale restaurants, tourist resorts, and special family celebrations.
-This blog post explores ulang in Tagalog: pronunciation, cultural role, practical example sentences, popular preparations, and more to help you use the word naturally.
+While not as everyday as shrimp in Tagalog or mussel in Tagalog, ulang appears in upscale restaurants, tourist resorts, and special family celebrations.
+This guide explores the cultural role and practical usage of this luxury item.

 Fascinating Facts About Ulang in the Philippines